grimtech.dev

 • you want the Apple Watch basics for the least money,

-• you mainly want notifications + activity rings,
+• you mainly want notifications and activity rings,

 Buy: Apple Watch SE on Amazon

-• you want the biggest battery and rugged build,
+• you want the biggest battery, a rugged titanium build, and satellite messaging,

 • you want “watch as tool,” not “watch as iPhone accessory.”